Community hospital

 A community hospital can be purely a nominal designation or have a more specific meaning.
-When specific, it refers to a hospital that is accessible to the general public, and provides a general or specific medical care which is usually short-term, in a cost-effective setting, and also focuses on preventing illnesses and not only treating them.
+When specific, it refers to a hospital that is accessible to the general public and provides a general or specific medical care which is usually short-term, in a cost-effective setting, and also focuses on preventing illnesses as opposed to only treating them.
 The word community often occurs in the name of the hospital.
 The word community is used in the sense of a location-based community for a community hospital.
 The following sections describe community hospitals when referred to in specific countries.

 Singapore

 In Singapore, community hospitals are a class of hospitals that provide continuation of care after discharge from acute hospitals, including rehabilitation and therapy.

 Thailand

 In Thailand, community hospital is a specific classification of public hospitals with a capacity of 150 beds or fewer.
 They serve local populations in provincial districts, providing primary care.